core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Therefore, if the Recipient Context is derived again from the same Security Context, there is a risk that a replayed message is not detected.
 If one Recipient Context has been deleted from the current Security Context, then the Replay Window of any new Recipient Context in this Security Context MUST be initialized as invalid.
 Messages associated with a Recipient Context that has an invalid Replay Window MUST NOT be delivered to the application.

 If the endpoint receives a request to process with the new Recipient Context and the endpoint supports the CoAP Echo Option {{RFC9175}}, then it is RECOMMENDED to follow the procedure specified in {{sec-synch-challenge-response}} which establishes a valid Replay Window.
-In particular, the endpoint MUST use its Partial IV when generating the AEAD nonce and MUST include the Partial IV in the response message conveying the Echo Option.
+In particular, the endpoint MUST use its Partial IV when generating the nonce and MUST include the Partial IV in the response message conveying the Echo Option.

 Alternatively, the endpoint MAY retrieve or wait for new Security Context parameters from the Group Manager and derive new Sender and Recipient Contexts, as defined in {{ssec-loss-mutable-context-total}}.
 In this case the Replay Windows of all Recipient Contexts become valid if they are not already.